OPS-E2E-PPE/VBA-Docs/api/Word.PictureFormat.md

 keywords: vbawd10.chm2507
 f1_keywords:
 - vbawd10.chm2507
-ms.prod: word
 api_name:
 - Word.PictureFormat
 ms.assetid: 79556e36-81bb-f8df-45ef-c040df709497
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # PictureFormat object (Word)

 Contains properties and methods that apply to pictures and OLE objects.
 The **LinkFormat** object contains properties and methods that apply to linked OLE objects only.
 The **OLEFormat** object contains properties and methods that apply to OLE objects whether or not they're linked.

 ## Remarks

 Use the **PictureFormat** property to return a **PictureFormat** object.
 The following example sets the brightness, contrast, and color transformation for shape one on the active document and crops 18 points off the bottom of the shape.
 For this example to work, shape one must be either a picture or an OLE object.

 ```vb